 “But people who are older can still train to achieve personal goals and get the health benefits of exercise, such as lower blood pressure, lower blood cholesterol and enhanced psychological well-being,” he added.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Many athletes largely depend on chiropractic care to enhance their physical performance.
 New research studies have determined that aside from maintaining overall health and wellness, chiropractic can also help prevent sports injuries.
 Chiropractic is an alternative treatment option utilized by athletes to improve their strength, mobility and flexibility.
 Spinal adjustments and manual manipulations performed by a chiropractor can also help correct spinal issues, speeding up an athlete’s recovery process to help them return-to-play as soon as possible.

-The information herein on "Study Finds, Elite Runner Women's Pace is First to Decline" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Study Finds, Elite Runner Women's Pace is First to Decline" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.